windkh/node-red-contrib-telegrambot/README.md

 **Fig. 34:** Security configuration in the bot configuration node

-**Note**: The *Users* in the security configuration are define via their usernames.
+**Note**: The *Users* in the security configuration are defined via their usernames.
 These usernames are configured in the telegram app via the settings dialog.
 Configured usernames typically begin with a '@' in the app.
 In the *Users* field, no '@' is used.

 **Note**: The chatIds are positive in chats where you talk to the bot in an 1:1 manner.
 A negative chatId indicates a group chat.
 Everybody in this group is allowed to use the bot if you enter the chatId of the group into the lower field of the configuration node.